easolhq/easolhq.github.io/docs/reference/objects/package/step/item.md

 Array of [Experience Slot]({% link docs/reference/objects/product/experience_slot.md %})s {: .label .fs-1 }

 The available experience slots for the item.
-This will only be present if `requires_slot_selection` is `true`.
+If `requires_slot_selection` is `false`, then this will return an array with a single experience slot.